 - Fish Habitat Installation: Fall 2018 completion

-- Fish Renovation: to take place November 2018
+- Fish Renovation: completed November 2018